 Her work is in private collections in the US, Great Britain, and the Netherlands.
 More information about Lisa may be found at www.lisasteffens.com

 BFA, Mercy College, White Plains, NY and Diploma from the Vancouver Film School, Vancouver, BC.
 While attending Mercy College he had won numerous awards for his work and was able to intern at Blue Sky Studios and credited on “Horton Hears a Who”.
 Upon graduation the constant self-teachings and dedication only pushed his work, imagination, and creativity even further.
 A few years after he was awarded a full scholarship for his work to attend the Vancouver Film School, sponsored by HP, VFS, and Computer Graphics World magazine.

 He specializes in conceptual character and creature design from 2d to 3d for the feature film and video game industry.
 Proficient in all the most used software packages in the industry he spreads his passion, enthusiasm, and knowledge onto his students in an intense full throttle fashion.
 Whether it’s 3d modeling, lighting, texturing or animation he is always on top of the tools being developed.

-Currently teaching at Westchester Community College, Peekskill Extension and Mercy College, White Plains and Manhattan campuses, also CG generalist freelancer and CG consultant for companies such as the History Channel.
+Currently teaching at the Center for the Digital Arts, Peekskill at Westchester Community College and Mercy College, White Plains and Manhattan campuses, also CG generalist freelancer and CG consultant for companies such as the History Channel.

 More info: www.joecthomas.com